mark-torres10/personal_website/_ai_workflows/2025-12-09-how-to-learn-from-other-peoples-prompts.md

 Learning from other people's prompts is a smart strategy, but it's not a shortcut.
 You still need to understand why prompts work, adapt them to your context, and iterate based on results.
 The prompts you find online are starting points, not destinations.

-The best approach?
-Treat shared prompts like recipes.
-A good recipe gives you the structure and techniques, but you still need to adjust for your ingredients, your taste preferences, and your kitchen setup.
-Similarly, a good shared prompt shows you a proven approach, but you need to adapt it for your data, your requirements, and your workflow.
+The best way to do it?
+Treat shared prompts like a simple recipe from a cookbook.
+You can't just copy and paste a recipe word for word.
+You need to figure out what works for you, your preferences (salty? sweet?), what you have in your kitchen, how good you are as a cook, and the like.
+A good prompt that someone else has used is like a recipe, and it works for them in a certain way but it might not work for you the same.
+You have to adapt the prompt to your data, your constraints, your understanding of what a "good result" looks like, and for your workflow.

-Start by finding a few prompts that seem relevant to your work.
-Evaluate them critically, test them with your actual data, and adapt them systematically.
-Over time, you'll build your own library of effective prompts—and more importantly, you'll develop the intuition to create new ones that work perfectly for your specific needs.
+Find a few propts that seem relevant to what you're working on.
+Two very quick ways to start are:

+- Ask Google "find me prompts related to [insert concept]".
+- Look up prompts on a platform like [PromptBase](https://promptbase.com/).

+Take a few prompts, copy-and-paste them yourself into ChatGPT, take notes on what you like and don't like about how it did, and tweak them to have something that works for you.
+Over time, this'll give you a library of prompts that others started but you refined for your use case.
+Importantly, it also develops your own intuition for how to write and edit prompts to match what works for you.